StKuehn/OpenWME/README.md

 [video](examples/02_electromagnetic_waves/09_diffraction_at_shifted_half_planes/diffraction_at_shifted_half_planes.webm?raw=true)

 Diffraction can also occur multiple times.
 This example shows two half-planes arranged in such a way that the point source of the EM field is actually not visible in a direct line behind the two half-planes.
 A small part of the EM wave can nevertheless pass both half planes.
 Particularly strange is that the source behind the half-planes appears to be at a different location, which produces the illusion of curved EM field propagation.
-The effect was studied experimentally by F. Vedad (https://www.youtube.com/watch?v=ULfcla1Gl3A).
+The effect is known as the shadow blister effect (https://www.ej-physics.org/index.php/ejphysics/article/view/304).

 ### 02_electromagnetic_waves/10_hollow_sphere_within_a_field_of_a_transverse_wave